wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;The world is, I am.
 These are facts.

 **M:**&ensp;Why do you worry about the world before taking care of yourself?
 You want to save the world, don’t you?
 Can you save the world before saving yourself?
-And what means being saved?
+And what means beïng saved?
 Saved from what?
 From illusion.
 Salvation is to see things as they are.
 I really do not see myself related to anybody and anything.
 Not even to a self, whatever that self may be.
 I remain forever — undefined.
 I am — within and beyond — intimate and unapproachable.

 **Q:**&ensp;How did you come to it?